withaspirit/Elevator-Simulation/README.md

 ## Instructions

+This project requires at least [JDK17](https://www.oracle.com/java/technologies/downloads/) to run.
 Note that this project is set up as a Maven project.
 In Eclipse, it requires the [M2Eclipse](https://www.eclipse.org/m2e/) plugin.
 Most Eclipse downloads already include M2Eclipse, but if your system does not have it, download instructions can be found [here](https://stackoverflow.com/a/13640110).

 <details>
   <summary>Downloading a Release / Iteration Code</summary>